This post may contain affiliate links. Please see our disclosure policy.

 - It uses budget-friendly ingredients which you are likely to already have at home.

-- It improves with age so it is ideal to make ahead.
+- It improves with time so it is ideal to make ahead.

 Full recipe can be found in the printable recipe card at the bottom of the post, just scroll down!